f27dxx/proj4/README.md

-you would have to change database configuration in src/backend/config/Database.php you can import dummy sql data prepared in doc/ux2_cocktailer.sql after that you will need to change the the proxy setting in /vue.config.js
+you would have to change database configuration in src/backend/config/Database.php you can import dummy sql data prepared in doc/ux2_cocktailer.sql after that you will need to change the the proxy setting in /vue.config.js you may need to update ip in /.env to see admin panel

 Login details:
 account with admin privilege { username: admin, password: thisisadmiN0 }